RaceoOnLife/RaceOnLife_FriendlySDK/README.md

 - **Speed and Drift**: Showcase your racing skills in speed and drift challenges.
 - **Crown and Bomb**: Unique game modes for an added thrill.

+How to Play

+### Getting Started
+- **Lobby and Player Setup**: After launching the game, you enter the lobby and can optionally scan yourself to create a personalized avatar.
+Select your preferred game mode from the available options.

+### Game Modes
+- **Football**: Enter the action-packed car football arena!
+Choose the number of players (from 2 to 8) and create a room.
+Once the desired number of players join, start the game and select your team—Red or Green.
+Matches last 5 minutes, and the team scoring the most goals wins.
+If the score is tied at the end of 5 minutes, the "Golden Goal" rule applies, where the next goal wins.

+- **Derby**: In this intense survival mode, players (2 to 10) compete in a demolition derby.
+Create a room from the main menu and wait in the lobby for others to join.
+The objective is simple—be the last player standing with a working vehicle.

+- **Snake Roads Island (Pre-Alpha)**: This is the primary exploration area of the game.
+Players can roam the island using cars, motorcycles, trucks, or vans.
+The current version includes an introductory mission and limited access to the island, providing a sneak peek into the full RaceOnLife experience.

+### Controls
+- **Movement**: `W`, `A`, `S`, `D` - Control your vehicle’s movement.
+- **Camera View**: `Mouse` - Use the mouse to adjust the camera view.
+- **Change Camera Mode**: `Q` - Switch between different camera modes.
+- **Handbrake**: `Space` - Activate the handbrake for sharp turns.
+- **Pause**: `Escape` - Pause the game.
+- **Lights**: `F` - Toggle vehicle lights.
+- **Respawn**: `R` - Respawn if your vehicle gets stuck.
+- **Zoom**: `Mouse Wheel` - Zoom in or out.
+- **Nitro Boost**: `Right Mouse Button (RMB)` - Activate nitro during the game.
+Nitro regenerates automatically over time, giving extra bursts of speed.
+- **Kinetic Energy**: `Left Mouse Button (LMB)` - Unleash kinetic energy for a powerful strike on the ball.
+Energy recharges every 20 seconds.
+- **Chat**: `T` - Activate the text chat feature to communicate with other players.

+### Game Flow
+- **Team Selection**: Once a match begins in Football mode, select your team—Red or Green—and prepare for 5 minutes of non-stop action.
+- **Winning Conditions**: In Football mode, the team or player scoring the most goals within the time limit wins.
+If the match is tied, "Golden Goal" decides the winner.
+In Derby mode, the last player with a functioning vehicle wins.

+### Island Exploration (Snake Roads Island)
+- **Explore the Island**: Take a tour around the Snake Roads Island using different vehicles such as cars, motorcycles, trucks, and vans.
+Currently, the island is available in a pre-alpha state, providing a limited preview of upcoming features.
+- **Introductory Mission**: Engage in the introductory mission available on the island to get a feel for the open-world environment and unique racing challenges.

 ### Vehicles

 - **Cars and Motorcycles**: Own, customize, and upgrade a variety of vehicles.